RunSi/DEVWKS-2601/guide/step3b.md

 **Compare State**

-In order to determine what state has change over time we can compare 'snapshots'.
+In order to determine what state has changed over time we can compare 'snapshots'.
 Consider that each time you initiate the learn method, you are effectively taking a snapshot of current state.

 The code below will demonstrate, please enter into iPython:-

 ```python
 interface_before = Interface(device=uut)